-IN a state of health the intestinal canal may be compared to a river whose waters flow over the adoming land, through the channels nature or art has made, and improves their qualties; and to keep up the comparison of the river, so long as it runs on smoothly the channels are kept pure and healthy; but if by some cause the course of the river is stopped, then the water in the causkis no longer pure ut soon becomes stagnant.
+IN a state of health the intestinal canal may be compared to a river whose waters flow over the adjoining land, through the channels noture or art has made, and improves their qualities; and to keep up the comparison of the river, so long as it runs on smoothly the channels are kept pure and healthy; but if by some cause the course of the river is stopped, then the water in the canals is no longer pure, but soon becomes stagment.
 There is but one law of circulation in nature.
-When there is a superabundance of humorial fluid (screeity) in the intestinal tubes, and co-tiveness takes place, it flows back into the blood vesce's, and infiltrates itself into the circulation.
-To establish the free course of the river, we must remove the o'structions which stop its free course, and tho e of its tributary stream.
-With the body, follow the same natural principal; r move, by that valuable purgative medicine Brandreth's Universal Vegetable Pills, which are an effectual assistance of nature, the superabundance of humors in the intestine canal.
-By per evering in this practice, the ways of the circulation will then be restored to the full exercise of their natural functions, and a state of health will be firmly establish Remember, never suffer a drop of blood to be taken from you - Evacuate the humors as often and as long as they are degenerated, or as long as you are sick.

-Dr. Brandreth's Office in Philadelphia, is at No. 8, NORTH EIGHTH street, where his pills can be had at 25 cents per box, with full directions. ( ) Only agent in Sunbury, is H. B. Masser Esqr.
-Sunbury, Sept, 9, 1840.
+When there is a superabundance of humorial fluid (screeity) in the intestinal tubes, and costiveness takes place, it fl ws back into the blood vessels, and infiltrates itself into the circulation.
+To establish the free course of the river, we must remove the of structions which stop its free course, and the e of its tributary stream.
+With the body, follow the same natural principal; t move, by that valuable purgative medicine Bran-dreth,s Universal Vegetable Pills, which are an effectual assist nee of nature, the superabundance of humors in the intestine canal.
+By per evering in this practice, the ways of the circulation will then be restored to the full exercise of their natural functions, and a state of health will be firmly established Remember, never suffer a drop of blood to be taken from you -- Evacuate the humors as often and as long as they are degenerated, or as long as you are sick.
+Dr. Brandreth's Office in Philadelphia, is at No. 8, NORTH EIGHTH street, where his pills can be had at 25 cents per box, with full directions.
+Only agent in Sunbury, is H. B. Masser Esqr.